speedy-net/speedy-net/README.md

     host    all             all             127.0.0.1/32            trust
     host    all             all             ::1/128                 trust

-And add under # Database administrative login by Unix domain socket
+And add under # Database administrative login by Unix domain socket:

-    local   all             speedy_net                              trust below the the line
+    local   all             speedy_net                              trust

+below the line:

     local   all             postgres                                peer

 Restart **postgresql**: